-The board of directors is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with international Financial Reporting Standards (IRRS) as adopted by the European Union and with the legal and regulatory requirements applicable in Beigium, and for such internal control as the board of directors determined is necessary to enable the preparation of consolidated financial statements that are free from material in isstatement, whether due to fraud or error.
+The board of directors is respond bie for the preparation and fair presentation of the condo idated financial statements in accordance with international Financial Reporting Standards (FRS) as adopted by the European Union and with the legal and regulator, requirements abolicable in Beigium and for such internal control as the poard of pretors determined is necessary, to enable the preparation of condo idated financial statements that are free from material mistratement, whether due to fraudion error.

-In preparing the condo-dated financial statements the board of directors is responsible for assessing the Company slability to continue as a going concern discosting as applicable matters to be conditined for going concern and using the going concern basis of accounting unless the board of directors either intends to injuriate the Company on to cease operations or has no real sticlatemative but to do so
+In preparing the consolidated financial statements the operd of directors is responsible for assessing the Company slability to continue as a going concern discosing ablabolicable matters to be considered for going concern and using the going concern basis of accompting unless the board of directors either intends to inducate the Company or to cease operations or has no realists distanced to discosing the solid programment.